Find out what employers are looking for.

 - Professional association websites.
 These websites and related publications are a great way to track trends in your field, learn what skills are in demand, and even view job postings.

 - Social networking sites.
 Tools like LinkedIn, Facebook, and Twitter are great for research.
-For example, you can used Linkedin to research companies and hiring managers you've identified.
+For example, you can use LinkedIn to research companies and hiring managers you've identified.

 As you research your job target, be sure to collect keywords from the various sources you explore.
 You can use these to appeal to employers in your resume, online profiles, and other documents.